sauriemma/angular-tree-demo/readme.md

     Install Bower for front end dependency management (the -g specifies globally so it can be used across all projects).
 Command line: npm install -g bower
     Install Gulp globally so that it will be available for all projects and will also be available in your command path.
+Command line: npm install -g grunt
+            npm install -g grunt-cli
+    (Optional) Install Gulp globally so that it will be available for all projects and will also be available in your command path.
 Command line: npm install -g gulp
     Install git
     Clone this repository.
 Get the clone link from the Clone link on this web page.